Morioka-Yutaka/shutter_chance/README.md

 0.1.0(17July2025): Initial version<br>

 ## What is SAS Packages?
-The package is built on top of SAS Packages framework(SPF) developed by Bartosz Jablonski.
+The package is built on top of SAS Packages framework(SPF) developed by Bartosz Jablonski.<br>
 For more information about SAS Packages framework, see [SAS_PACKAGES](https://github.com/yabwon/SAS_PACKAGES).
 You can also find more SAS Packages(SASPACs) in [SASPAC](https://github.com/SASPAC).